Satyamkumar7301/PowerBI-HR-Analytics--Dashboard/README.md

 # PowerBI-HR-Analytics--Dashboard
-HR Analytics Dashboard done with Power Bi
+## **Objective**
+Help an organization to improve employee performance and improve employee retention by creating a HR Analytics dashboard.